mottwan/sorting-filtering-table-data/README.md

 ## sorting-filtering-table-data
-This project it is written in python, pytest and selenium webdriver, It has been applied the **Page Object Model** pattern.
+This project is written in Python, using Pytest and Selenium WebDriver.
+The **Page Object Model** pattern has been applied.

 ### Used resources